isomerpages/nlb-biblioasia/_oct-2009/Interpreting Media Constructions of Samsui Women in Singapore.md

 &emsp;&emsp;&emsp;&emsp;&emsp;“Singaporean women like to think we’ve achieved much<br>&emsp;&emsp;&emsp;&emsp;&emsp;in the past 30 years.
 But the samsui women set our<br>&emsp;&emsp;&emsp;&emsp;&emsp;direction when they came here 100 years ago (sic).
 I<br>&emsp;&emsp;&emsp;&emsp;&emsp;salute them as the original Asian feminists.”<br>&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;(*The Straits Times*, 5 February 2002)

-Similarly, *samsui* women have also been mentioned by another former Nominated Member of Parliament, Braema Mathiaparanam, who urged that some form of commemoration of these women should be carried out on National Day in order to remember their contributions.
-2
+Similarly, *samsui* women have also been mentioned by another former Nominated Member of Parliament, Braema Mathiaparanam, who urged that some form of commemoration of these women should be carried out on National Day in order to remember their contributions.[^2]

 Apparently, the term “*samsui* women” hangs easily with those who talk about them as “pioneers” or “feminists”.
 Yet, such passing reverence or remembrances of these women are but limited glimpses of what we know about them and their life experiences.
 I discuss this further below, where I point out the utilisation of these terms upon the women by both the state and other institutions in furthering certain aims and goals.